ani-memes/AMII/README.md

 are part of the default allowed exit codes, MIKU will not react to these (but can if you want to).

+### Silence Breaker

+So you've been working diligently building your code, but not using any features of your IDE.
+Such as building, testing, or running your project.
+Well MIKU likes to remind you every so often that they exist.

+You can specify how long you can go without seeing a meme.
+After that, MIKU will give you one!

 ### Logs

 Do you work on a project that takes a billion years for the application to start?